Pregnant Women Support Act

 Kristen began her interest in politics at Michigan State University where she was elected to serve as a Precinct Delegate during her sophomore year.
 She worked for State Representative Rick Sitz and went on to work for the Government Affairs Office at Michigan State University.
 After graduation, Kristen followed her lifelong dream to work on Capitol Hill where she eventually rose to serve in the highest position as the Chief of Staff for Congressman Jim Barcia.

 One of her passions was working to pass pro-life and pro-family legislation and also advocated for Democrats who oppose abortion.
-Working for the Democratic Co-Chair of the Bi-partisan House Pro-life Caucus, Kristen set up a whip operation to alert pro-life Democrats when important pro-life votes were going to come on the Floor or in Committee.
+Working for the Democratic Co-Chair of the Bi-partisan House Pro-life Caucus, Kristen set up a whip operation to alert pro-life Democrats when critical pro-life votes were going to come on the Floor or in Committee.
 Also, in this capacity, she helped Democrats For Life connect with other pro-life Democratic elected officials and private citizens who were interested in helping the organization grow.
 Additionally, she worked with pro-life groups to remind them that pro-life Democrats are not only needed but essential, for pro-life legislation to pass the House and Senate.

-Day’s articles have been published in the Harvard Crimson, the National Review and other Publications.
+Day’s articles have been published in the LA Times, Washington Post, Harvard Crimson, the National Review and other Publications.
 She is the author of Democrats For Life: Pro-Life Politics and the Silenced Majority published by New Leaf Press in July 2006.
 The book outlines the history of the pro-life Democrat movement.
 She was published in the 2006 Notre Dame Journal on Law and Public Policy with a piece entitled, "Politics and the Culture of Life-Why I am Still a Democrat."